Italian Maggiolini marquetry petite commode or comodino. Ca 1790.

 Stamped ‘Casa Offredi’ to the underside.

-Late 18th century Italian walnut, fruitwood and palissander, neo-classical inlaid petite commode in the manner of Guiseppe Maggiolini, Milan.
+A small late 18th century Italian walnut, fruitwood and palissander, neo-classical inlaid commode in the manner of Guiseppe Maggiolini, Milan.

 Inset with the original Carrara marble top.

 The inlaid door is located beneath a short working drawer.

 All profusely and finely inlaid with complex scrolling arabesques typical of the style of Maggiolini.

 These rare and highly functional petite commodes (or small ‘chests’ ) serve well as occasional/ lamp/ bedside tables to augment any elegant interior.

 NB.
 The quality of inlay of this small bedside table is typical of the work of Giuseppe Maggiolini, Milan (1738-1814).